Caravan & Camping Tips For Winter: Stay Warm & Power Up Off-Grid

 Outdoor showers are beautiful when the sun’s out, but we’ll admit it can be chilly during the winter months.
 A shower and change tent has you covered - literally!
 It’s also a great way to provide some extra privacy.

-Popular products in our range include the NOMAD Shower Tent Awning with a Roof and the Explore Planet Earth Deluxe Speedy Change Shelter.
+Popular products in our range include the Aussie Traveller Awning Shower Tent and the Explore Planet Earth Deluxe Speedy Change Shelter.
 Both are incredibly quick and easy to set up.

 Of course, if you want to go deluxe, the Weisshorn Double Shower and Change Room Tent is the perfect solution.
 Fancy features include extra headroom and a storage pocket for your toiletries.